tarunravi/vtuber-assistant/about_code/prompt_factory.md

         parts = []
         if self.persona_prompt:
             parts.append(self.persona_prompt)
-        if self.emotion_names:
-            emotions_line = ", ".join(self.emotion_names)
         parts.append(
-                "In your response, always start with a single emotion tag in square brackets, " f"exactly one of these: [{emotions_line}].
-Pick the most relevant emotion for your answer."
-            )
-        parts.append(
-            "Write only in plain English without emojis or special characters. " "Keep responses very concise and directly answer the question. " "Do not introduce yourself or state your persona explicitly on simple messages; " "keep the personality implicit and subtle, surfacing naturally only when appropriate."
+            "Write only in plain English. "
+            "Keep responses very concise and directly answer the question. " "Do not introduce yourself or state your persona explicitly on simple messages; " "keep the personality implicit and subtle, surfacing naturally only when appropriate."